ChristinaPa/ChristinaPa/README.md

 🔸I'm Christina and I'm studying Electrical and Computer Engineering in Greece!

-💡I love cloud computing and I'm a Microsoft Learn Student Ambassador since January 2020 😄
+💡I love cloud computing and I'm a Microsoft Learn Student Ambassador.

 📍I'm currently learning more about Microsoft Power Platfrom,Azure Machine Learning and Python!